Plav, Montenegro: History

+In 1675 Evliya Çelebi who visited Plav during this time, described it as a "lively Albanian town".

-In 1878, following the Treaty of Berlin, the city of Plav was ceded to Montenegro by the Ottoman Empire despite being considered by Albanian leaders as Albanian territory.Soon after however, armed resistance by the forces of the League of Prizren and their victory against Montenegrin troops at Battle of Novšiće (1879) prevented the implementation.
-Ottomans had to cede Ulcinj to Montenegro after pressure from the Great Powers in 1881.
-Plav onlybecame part of Montenegro after the First Balkan War in 1912.
+In 1878, following the Treaty of Berlin, the city of Plav was ceded to Montenegro by the Ottoman Empire which inflicted tensions in the region due to the presence of Albanians.
+Soon after however, armed resistance by the forces of the League of Prizren and their victory against Montenegrin troops at the Battle of Novšiće (1879) prevented the implementation.
+The Ottomans had to cede Ulcinj to Montenegro after pressure from the Great Powers in 1881.
+Plav only became part of Montenegro after the First Balkan War in 1912.

-The entry of the Montenegrin army in 1912-13 and the Yugoslav army after 1919 in Plav-Gusinje was accompanied by repressive policies against the local population.The Montenegrin army captured the region and entered Plav on 19 October and 20 October.
+The entry of the Montenegrin army in 1912-13 and the Yugoslav army after 1919 in Plav-Gusinje was accompanied by repressive policies against the local population.
+The Montenegrin army captured the region and entered Plav on 19 and 20 October.
 Its entry was followed by a period of harsh military administration which until March 1913 had caused up to more than 1,800 killings of mostly local Muslim Albanians and 12,000 forced conversions to Christian Orthodoxy.

-In 1919, an Albanian revolt, which later came to be known as the Plav rebellion rose up in the Plav, Gusinje and Rozaje districts, fighting against the inclusion of Sandzak in the Kingdom of Serbs, Croats and Slovenes.
-As a result, during the Serbian army's second occupation of Plav, which took place in 1919, Serb forces attacked Albanian populations in Plav and Gusinje, which had appealed to the British government for protection.
+In 1919, an Albanian revolt, which later came to be known as the Plav rebellion rose up in the Plav, Gusinje and Rožaje districts, fighting against the inclusion of Sandžak in the Kingdom of Serbs, Croats and Slovenes.
+As a result, during the Serbian army's second capture of Plav, which took place in 1919, Serb forces attacked Albanian populations in Plav and Gusinje, which had appealed to the British government for protection.
 About 450 local civilians were killed after the uprising was quelled.
 These events resulted in a large influx of Albanians migrating to Albania.

 Dialect

 Plav is almost entirely Muslim and either Slavic-speaking or Albanian-speaking.
 The Slavic dialect of Gusinje and Plav shows very high structural influence from Albanian.
-Its uniqueness in terms of language contact between Albanian and Slavic is explained by the fact that most Slavic-speakers in today's Gusinje are of Albanian origin, representing a case of an Albanian-speaking population shifting to a Slavic-speaking one.
+Its uniqueness in terms of language contact between Albanian and Slavic is explained by the fact that most Slavic-speakers in today's Plav are of Albanian origin, representing a case of an Albanian-speaking population shifting to a Slavic-speaking one.
+The dialect of Albanian that Plav speaks is northwestern Gheg at the west of Plav, and northeastern Gheg at the east of Plav.